Solar Power System, Solar Power Panels, Solar Power Installers

 How much does it cost to install solar panels?

-The Shneyder Solar provides the installation, maintenance, and warranties for the panels as well as work.
-These additional services are not cheap, but are usually worth the cost.
-There are{ a few|| many} other factors that can influence the price of solar panel installation.
+It is the Shneyder Solar provides the installation, maintenance, and warranties for the panels as well as work.
+These extra services are not free but often well priced.
+There are{ a few|| many} other variables that impact the price in solar panel installations.

 Federal Solar Tax Credits

-Choose from a wide selection of panels
+Choose from a variety of panels

-Where you live
+Where do you live

 Purchasing Options